rhcarballo/rhcarballo/README.md

 # Roberto Hernández Carballo
-Cuenta dedicada a almacenar mis proyctos de programación.
 ### Hi there 👋

+Soy Roberto, estudiante de 1º de Desarrollo de Aplicaciones Multiplataforma.
+Estos son los repositorios dedicados a mis asignaturas.

 <!--
 **rhcarballo/rhcarballo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.